-Immediately after the SMS is sent to a mobile telephone number, your mobile phone account will be charged a certain amount, usually 100-200 rubles.
-In some cases, money starts being withdrawn on a daily basis.
+Immediately after you send the SMS, your mobile phone account is charged a certain amount, usually 100-200 rubles.
+In some cases, money is withdrawn daily.

 Additional security measures

 The Protect system's database of infected and suspicious websites contains more than 80,000 websites.
-However, some websites used by scammers might not be included in the database if there has been no complaints about them yet.
+However, some fraudulent resources might not be included in the database if there have been no complaints about them yet.
 Take the following precautions to protect yourself from hackers:

 - Do not enter your mobile phone number on sites that you do not completely trust.